LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Experiments

 \subsection{Ablation Study}

-Our method's sensitivity to the choice of LLMs, prompt tuning baseline methods and amount of training samples are already shown in \reftbl{fewshot}.
-We provide ablation results of three factors of our method in this section.
-The ablation experiments are based on CoOp baseline, using GPT-3.5 as optimizer.
+Our method's sensitivity to the choice of LLMs, prompt tuning baseline methods, and amount of training samples are already shown in \reftbl{fewshot}.
+We provide more ablation results in this section.
+The ablation experiments are based on the CoOp baseline, using GPT-3.5 as an optimizer.
 More ablation studies can be found in the Appendix.